ksclarke/solr-iso639-filter/src/site/markdown/build.md

     mvn -Dsolr.version=3.6.2 install

 This should work for any of the supported versions of Solr (versions 3.6.1 through 4.4.0).

+### Where Is the Jar File?

 Once you've built the project, the packaged jar file can be found in the target directory:

     target/solr-iso639-filter-${solr.version}-r${timestamp}.jar

+### For the Adventurous...

 If you want to build the filter for an unsupported version of Solr, it might work, but you'll need to skip the unit tests (they're known to not work with the earlier versions of the lucene-testing-framework).
 To do this, you can use:

     mvn -DskipTests=true -Dsolr.version=3.6.0 install

 If you don't see any build errors, it might work.
-I'd be curious to hear about your successes and failures.
+I'd be interested to hear about your successes and failures.

 ### What's Next?